Phalcode/gamevault-docs/docs/intro.md

 ## Support Us

-We're working hard in our free time to provide you, your friends, and families with the best self-hosted gaming experience.
-It would mean a lot to us if you could support us developers by [getting GameVault+](./gamevault-plus/introduction.md).
+We build GameVault in our free time.
+If you want to support continued development, [get GameVault+](./gamevault-plus/introduction.md).

 Alternatively you can support us by donating us some spare dollars on any of these platforms: